 You must decide if the enhanced points opportunities are worth the $95 annual fee.

-Can I have the Chase Freedom Unlimited and the Sapphire?
+Can I have the Chase Freedom Unlimited and a Sapphire Card?

-Yes, it’s possible to hold both the Freedom Unlimited and a Sapphire card (Sapphire Preferred or Sapphire Reserve) at the same time.
+Yes, it’s possible to hold both the Freedom Unlimited and a Sapphire card (Sapphire Preferred or Sapphire Reserve) simultaneously.

 You can use the Chase Freedom Unlimited® for purchases that earn more points than the Sapphire.
 Then, you can transfer your points to your Sapphire account to get better award travel options.